Test-Time Training on Nearest Neighbors for Large Language Models: Results

-Figure~\ref{fig:gptlarge-top} summarizes our results for a large GPT2 model with 774M parameters, specifically, the Huggingface {\tt gpt-large} model.
-Finally, we evaluated our method on the GPTNeo model with $1.3B$ parameters by Eleuther-AI, that aims to replicate a small GPT3 model.
-Note this model is specifically trained on the Pile dataset.
-As a result it gives us an important insight into how test-time training compares with pre-training on the entire dataset.
-What we can see from Figure~\ref{fig:comparison} and Figure~\ref{fig:gptneo-top} is that remarkably, test-time training on the GPT2-large model can recover most of the gains of pre-training a model twice as large to convergence on entire full dataset.
+Figure~\ref{fig:gptlarge-top} summarizes our results for a large \mbox{GPT-2} model with 774M parameters, specifically, the Huggingface {\tt gpt-large} model.
+Finally, we evaluated our method on the \mbox{GPT-Neo} model with $1.3B$ parameters by Eleuther-AI, that aims to replicate a small GPT3 model.
+Note this model is specifically trained on the Pile, so it gives us an important insight into how test-time training compares with pre-training on the entire dataset.
+What we can see from Figure~\ref{fig:comparison} and Figure~\ref{fig:gptneo-top} is that remarkably, TTT-NN on the \mbox{GPT-2}-large model can recover most of the gains of pre-training a model twice as large to convergence on the full dataset.

+\paragraph{Splitting sequences to avoid retrieval-evaluation overlap.} There is an important subtlety.
+In our standard protocol, we use the same sequence for retrieving nearest neighbors as we evaluate on.
+This raises the concern that we are training on sequences that were chosen with knowledge of the target of prediction.
+We address this concern by splitting the evaluation sequence into two chunks of equal length, using the first for retrieval and the second for evaluation.
+It turns out that doing so changes our results very little, for each task by typically less than $1\%$ and rarely up to $2\%$.
+On the entire {\tt pile\_all} task, the bits per byte number is $83\%$, up from $82\%$ for the variant without splits.
+The supplementary materials contain the detailed breakdown of numbers for the splitting protocol.
+Since the split is somewhat arbitrary, we present the results with no split in the main body of the paper.

 \paragraph{Training costs.} Training costs vary greatly depending on the length of the retrieved sequences.
 Some tasks have book-length sequences, while others consist of very short sequences.
 Recall that long sequences are split into multiple chunks during fine-tuning.
 This leads to a highly heterogeneous training cost profile across different tasks as illustrated in Figure~\ref{fig:training_costs}.
 Even within tasks there is significant variation.
 The figure shows training cost in seconds per neighbor on a single NVIDIA A100 GPU.